Magdalena Jackiewicz

 Matrix works more like an email service, in that the messages can be intercepted by various clients, regardless of the application they are using.
 This basically eliminates the single point of control or failure.

-• The rooms in Matrix are replicated over all participating servers – there is no focal point as there is in XMPP multi-user chat.
+• The rooms in Matrix are replicated over all participating servers – there is no focal point like there is in XMPP multi-user chat.

-• Configuration options offered by Matrix are rather limited, especially in comparison to XMPP which is supported with a good command-line.
+• Configuration options offered by Matrix are rather limited, especially when comparing Matrix vs XMPP – the latter is supported with a good command-line.

-• With Matrix, the conversation metadata is known to all servers (this includes information on the accounts that are involved and those that were made public).
+• With Matrix messaging, the conversation metadata is known to all servers (this includes information on the accounts that are involved and those that were made public).

 MQTT stands for MQ Telemetry Transport.
 It was formerly known as Message Queuing Telemetry Transport.
 It is a lightweight protocol that uses minimum CPU resources, so it’s best for building small, low-power chat apps.